-The intent of this Emergency Response Plan is to provide staff with direction and guidance in the event an emergency takes place during or as a result of our The Camp Show programg.
+The intent of this Emergency Response Plan is to provide staff with direction and guidance in the event an emergency takes place during or as a result of our Virtual Camp programming.

 Each type of event in this plan will cover Communication, Roles, and Response.
 The events are: